rundtjan/Serverless-data-parser-tool-for-project-proposals/documentation/Parsa-instructions.md

 #### Configuring your .env file
 Your .env file should look like this to work:

-    SLACK_TOKEN=[YOUR-BOT-USER-OAUTH-TOKEN-HERE]
+>SLACK_TOKEN=[YOUR-BOT-USER-OAUTH-TOKEN-HERE]
-    HUBSPOT_APIKEY=[YOUR-HUBSPOT-API-KEY-HERE]
+>HUBSPOT_APIKEY=[YOUR-HUBSPOT-API-KEY-HERE]

 #### Bot Token Scopes:
-When you have created your bot and can access to the Slack app control panel here is a list of configurations which we had during our project:
+When you have created your bot and can access to the Slack app control panel here is a list of scopes which we had:

 | OAuth Scope        | Description                                                                            |
 |--------------------|----------------------------------------------------------------------------------------|